mongodb-developer/AtlasForms/README.md

     - Formview rememeber personal layout changes
     - Controls
       - boolean support (button/box)
+      - Show URLs?? , This may be super hard for edits so we may need 'Virtual' fields which show content of others.
       - Constraints & Validation
         - On on Change as well as Submit (Download JS to client??)
     - Date Only Chooser